Singularities of the Chern-Ricci flow: Introduction

 \subsection{Organization of the paper}

 We establish a priori estimates in Section~\ref{sect: estimate}, which will be used to prove Theorem~\ref{thmB} in Section~\ref{sect: existence}.
-While, Theorem~\ref{thmA} will be proved in Section~\ref{sect: finite_sing}, studying the behavior of the Chern-Ricci flow at non-collapsing finite time singularities.
-In Section~\ref{sect: crf_lt} we apply these tools to prove the existence for the weak Chern-Ricci flow with initial degenerate data on compact complex varieties with log terminal singularities, proving Theorem~\ref{thmC}.
+While Theorem~\ref{thmA} will be proved in Section~\ref{sect: finite_sing}, studying the behavior of the Chern--Ricci flow at non-collapsing finite time singularities.
+In Section~\ref{sect: crf_lt}, we apply these tools to prove the existence of the weak Chern--Ricci flow with initial degenerate data on compact complex varieties with log terminal singularities, proving Theorem~\ref{thmC}.